 -Rabas

-Interdisciplinary Center for Health Technology Assessment and Public Health,
+nterdisciplinary Center for Health Technology Assessment (HTA) and Public Health (IZPH),

 Prof. Dr. med.